-- 7.47 The role of the council in relation to a final investigation report is to impose a sanction if the investigator has determined that there has been a breach of the code of conduct and has made a recommendation in their final report under clause 7.36, paragraphs (d) to (j) (whether or not in conjunction with recommendations made under clause 7.36, paragraphs (a) to (c)). - 7.48 The council is to close its meeting to the public to consider the final investigation report in cases where it is permitted to do so under section 10A of the LGA. - 7.49 Where the complainant is a councillor, they must absent themselves from the meeting and take no part in any discussion or voting on the matter.
-The complainant councillor may absent themselves without making any disclosure of interest in relation to the matter unless otherwise required to do so under the code of conduct. - 7.50 Prior to imposing a sanction, the council must provide the respondent with an opportunity to make a submission to the council.
+- 7.46 The role of the council in relation to a final investigation report is to impose a sanction if the investigator has determined that there has been a breach of the code of conduct and has made a recommendation in their final report under clause 7.37. - 7.47 The council is to close its meeting to the public to consider the final investigation report in cases where it is permitted to do so under section 10A of the LGA. - 7.48 Where the complainant is a councillor, they must absent themselves from the meeting and take no part in any discussion or voting on the matter.
+The complainant councillor may absent themselves without making any disclosure of interest in relation to the matter unless otherwise required to do so under the code of conduct. - 7.49 Prior to imposing a sanction, the council must provide the respondent with an opportunity to make a submission to the council.
 A submission may be made orally or in writing.
-The respondent is to confine their submission to addressing the investigator's recommendation/s.

-- 7.51 Once the respondent has made their submission they must absent themselves from the meeting and, where they are a councillor, take no part in any discussion or voting on the matter. - 7.52 The council must not invite submissions from other persons for the purpose of seeking to rehear evidence previously considered by the investigator. - 7.53 Prior to imposing a sanction, the council may by resolution: - a) request that the investigator make additional enquiries and/or provide additional information to it in a supplementary report, or - b) seek an opinion from the Office in relation to the report. - 7.54 The council may, by resolution, defer further consideration of the matter pending the receipt of a supplementary report from the investigator or an opinion from the Office. - 7.55 The investigator may make additional enquiries for the purpose of preparing a supplementary report. - 7.56 Where the investigator prepares a supplementary report, they must provide copies to the complaints coordinator who shall provide a copy each to the council and the respondent. - 7.57 The investigator is not obliged to notify or consult with any person prior to submitting the supplementary report to the complaints coordinator. - 7.58 The council is only required to provide the respondent a further opportunity to make an oral or written submission on a supplementary report if the supplementary report contains new information that is adverse to them. - 7.59 A council may by resolution impose one or more of the following sanctions on a respondent:
+The respondent is to confine their submission to addressing the investigator's recommendation. - 7.50 Once the respondent has made their submission they must absent themselves from the meeting and, where they are a councillor, take no part in any discussion or voting on the matter. - 7.51 The council must not invite submissions from other persons for the purpose of seeking to rehear evidence previously considered by the investigator. - 7.52 Prior to imposing a sanction, the council may by resolution: - a) request that the investigator make additional enquiries and/or provide additional information to it in a supplementary report, or - b) seek an opinion from the Office in relation to the report. - 7.53 The council may, by resolution, defer further consideration of the matter pending the receipt of a supplementary report from the investigator or an opinion from the Office. - 7.54 The investigator may make additional enquiries for the purpose of preparing a supplementary report. - 7.55 Where the investigator prepares a supplementary report, they must provide copies to the complaints coordinator who shall provide a copy each to the council and the respondent.